 The Company has submitted a request to the Puerto Rico Department of Treasury for a letter of determination of status for the Plan.
 The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the Puerto Rico Internal Revenue Code of 1994, as amended, and the trust established thereunder will be entitled to exemption from local income taxes.
+Certain operational errors were identified in 2007 that the Company is researching and will take the appropriate actions to correct the errors.

-(5) Concentrations of Risks and Uncertainties
+(5) Risks and Uncertainties

 The Plan offers a number of investment options including participant investments in the Foot Locker Shares.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of net assets available for benefits.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect participants account balances and the amounts reported in the statement of net assets available for benefits.